 Okay, Dee.
 I’ve been friends with my bestie for 17 years.
-We’ve gone through major ups and downs together and I know she is my ride-or die however, recently things have changed.
+We’ve gone through major ups and downs together and I know she is my ride-or-die; however, recently things have changed.
 In the beginning of our friendship we both had a clear understanding of what we were going to do in the world – our future.
-And I’ve stuck to plan and even with ups and downs I’ve consistently stayed on course.
-She on the other had has not.
+And I’ve stuck to the plan and even with ups and downs I’ve consistently stayed on course.
+She on the other hand has not.
 She stopped moving all together.
-Not only did she stop moving, she tried to get me to stop moving too.
+Not only did she stop moving, she tried to get me to stop moving, too.

 Lonely BFF Bound – Atlanta, GA

 First, I want to say THANK YOU for authentically sharing your thoughts and feelings as well as asking your question, and you can rest easy, because I got your back!

 Now, Lonely BFF Bound, you’re not about to be no kinda ways lonley, but it’s okay to feel that way in this moment, because this moment too shall past.